aliaskov/cfn-dockerized-zabbix/README.md

 2. Custom py scripts  from agent_scripts/ are mounted on container's  /etc/zabbix/zabbix_scripts
 3. Config files for scripts  from agent_conf/ are mounted on container's  /etc/zabbix/zabbix_agentd.d

-AWS permissions (Assign role with listed policies to EC2 instance, where this stack runs):
+AWS permissions (CloudFormation template creates and assigns role with listed policies to EC2 instance, where this stack runs):
 1. Cloudwatch readonly
 2. EC2 readonly
 3. RDS readonly (if RDS monitoring is needed)